commercelayer/commercelayer-docs-resources/imports/object.md

 # The import object

-An import object is returned as part of the response body of each successful list, retrieve or create API call.
+An import object is returned as part of the response body of each successful list, retrieve or create API call <b>to the /api/imports endpoint</b>.

 ## Fields